Pearl Jam doesn't get enough credit.

 In the winter of '94, I had a CD player, but I didn't use it much.
 I was still mostly listening to casettes, so that's what I bought: "7 Songs" (sometimes known as "Fugazi") by Fugazi which included not only the aforementioned "Suggestion," but "Waiting Room," which was, for whatever reason, Fugazi's best known song.
 It was easily my favorite on that tape, although I loved "Bad Mouth" an awful lot, too.

 Not long after that, I got "Margin Walker," the cassette that made up the other half of what is considered to be Fugazi's first album, "13 Songs."
 "Margin Walker" solidified my enjoyment of Fugazi, as the songs began to become more complicated.
 That opening to "Margin Walker" (the song), the bass line in "And the Same," the vocals in "Burning, Too" -- all great stuff.
 And that's ignoring what was, I had been told, Fugazi's real classic, "Promises."

 At this point in my life, I knew enough about guitar/bass/drums/vocals music to appreciate well crafted, creative songs when I heard them.
 The only hesitance I really had to fully embracing Fugazi was Ian McKaye's voice.
 His were not the polished vocals that I was used to.
 Even the other non-mainstream bands I listened to (Jawbox, Sunny Day Real Estate, Velocity Girl) had, if not clear, than clean vocals.
 McKaye sounded like he was grunting out his lyrics, which took some time for me to get used to.
 Fortunately, I took to Guy Picciotto's vocals right away.

-But as much as I liked "13 Songs," I hadn't completely fallen for Fugazi.
-No, that would happen when I quickly moved to "Repeater."
+But as much as I liked "13 Songs," I didn't completely fall for Fugazi then.
+No, that would happen when I got my hands on "Repeater."